 Using your digital map, mark all the properties that meet this criteria.
 You’re going to want to identify at least 10 properties within reasonable driving distance of your house (because it’s unlikely you’re going to strike gold on the first one).
-Then grab your binoculars and checkbook and hit the road.
+Then grab your truck keys and checkbook and hit the road.

 Be friendly, but also be upfront (the farmer will be wondering, ‘what the heck is this guy up to?’).
 So right away, let him know that you’re curious about getting permission to hunt his property and you’re willing to pay.
 Also, don’t try to haggle the price or start trying to work in extras (for example bringing out a group of friends to hunt with you).
 You need to show the landowner that you’re a straightforward, trustworthy person.
 And you have about 30 seconds to communicate that effectively.
 The first impression matters.